Team

 Clorinda Purrello is from the island of Sicily, she studied International Cooperation and Human Rights at La Sapienza University in Rome where she also got a diploma in Analog Photography.
 She began her film career in Ecuador with Amazonian communities focusing on Environmental and Gender Equity.

 Her documentary Itiumu Suraka was selected at the Bilbao Invisible Film Festival (2014) as well as at other indigenous film festivals in Brazil and Chile.
-He directed, shot and edited several short documentaries in Argentina, Chile and Bolivia.
-He has collaborated with numerous institutions, universities and NGOs on research and social development issues.
+She directed, shot and edited several short documentaries in Argentina, Chile and Bolivia.
+She collaborated with numerous institutions, universities and NGOs on research and social development issues.
 She prides herself on working on participatory films with social issues from an ethnographic perspective.